Lakes of Oklahoma

 Location: Central Oklahoma – Just Northeast of Oklahoma City

-With over 1,800 acres and 26 miles of shoreline, Arcadia Lake is defintely for those trying to get away.
+With over 1,800 acres and 26 miles of shoreline, Arcadia Lake is nice getaway located just outside of Okc.
 Opportunities for picnicking, camping, swimming, fishing, water skiing, boating and hiking are all provided by the City of Edmond.
 The wildlife in Arcadia is booming, with animals from white-tailed deer to shrews.
 There are terrapins in the woodlands, and shrews in the fields.
 Constructed by the City of Edmond and the U.S. Army Core of Engineers, with the dam closed, the lake has a surface area of 3,820 acres.

 LAKE STANLEY DRAPER

 Location: Central Oklahoma – Just Southeast of Oklahoma City

-Lake Draper has primitive campsites near the southwest corner of the lake, horse riding, over 900 acres of motorcylce and atv trails, hiking trails, fishing, boating, and water skiing.
+Lake Draper has primitive campsites near the southwest corner of the lake, horse riding, over 900 acres of motorcycle and ATV trails, hiking trails, fishing, boating, and water skiing.
 The marina carries all the bait items you will need, is open 7 days a week, and also has public boat ramps and covered or uncovered fishing piers.

 LAKE OF THE ARBUCKLES

 Location: South Central Oklahoma – About 100 miles Southeast of Oklahoma City

-Formed by the Arbuckle Dam, a highlight of the Arbuckle Project, and located in the Arbuckle Mountains, the fishing at Lake of the Arbuckles is remarkable.
-The facilities feature hot showers in the campgrounds, playgrounds for children, beches for swimmers and large public boat ramps catering to the fisherman.
+A quaint fishing lake tucked in the morticians.
+The facilities feature hot showers in the campgrounds, playgrounds for children, beeches for swimmers and large public boat ramps catering to the fisherman.
 Campsites are available with full RV hook-ups.